Why Scouting?

 For more than 113 years, Scouting programs have instilled in youth the values found in the Scout Oath and Scout Law.
 Today, these values are just as relevant in helping youth grow to their full potential as they were in 1910.
 Scouting helps youth develop academic skills, self-confidence, ethics, leadership skills, and citizenship skills that influence their adult lives.

-The Boy Scouts of America provides youth with programs and activities that allow them to:
+Scouting America provides youth with programs and activities that allow them to:

 • Try new things.